demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Search_And_Delete_Emails_-_Generic_-_v2_README.md

 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
+* O365 - Security And Compliance - Search And Delete
+* Search And Delete Emails - Gmail
 * Search And Delete Emails - EWS
-* O365 - Security And Compliance - Search And Delete

 ### Integrations
 This playbook does not use any integrations.